Andrei Gavrilov

-Early life and music career
+Early life and education

-Andrei Gavrilov was born into a family of artists in Moscow.
-His father was Vladimir Gavrilov (May 30, 1923 – December 4, 1970), one of the eminent Russian painters during the middle of the 20th century, through whom Gavrilov also has German ancestors.
-His mother was the Armenian pianist Assanetta Eguiserian (December 20, 1925 – November 29, 2006), who had studied with Heinrich Neuhaus and gave Gavrilov his first piano lessons at age 2.
-In 1961 he was inducted at the Moscow Central Music School and became a student of Tatyana Kestner, who had studied with Alexander Goldenweiser.
-He completed his studies with another Neuhaus disciple, Lev Naumov, at the Moscow Conservatory.
-By the age of 18, after one semester at the conservatory, he won the International Tchaikovsky Competition in 1974 and rose to international fame when, at the Salzburg Festival the same year, he substituted for Sviatoslav Richter.
-Until 1979, Gavrilov performed in all the major music centers of the world performing up to 90 concerts a year, while continuing his studies at the university.
+Andrei Gavrilov was born in Moscow.
+His father was Vladimir Gavrilov, a Russian painter, through whom Gavrilov also has German ancestors.
+His mother was the Armenian pianist Assanetta Eguiserian; she gave Gavrilov his first piano lessons at age 2.

-In 1979, at the first peak of Gavrilov's career, Herbert von Karajan, who had heard him in Tchaikovsky's First Concerto in Berlin, offered recordings of all the Rachmaninoff concertos, despite the fact that Karajan only rarely conducted them.
-In December 1979, recordings were scheduled in Berlin with the Berlin Philharmonic for the 2nd concerto, but Gavrilov did not appear for the rehearsals.
-It was discovered that due to his critical remarks about the Soviet regime, the head of the KGB and later General Secretary of the Communist Party of the Soviet Union Yuri Andropov, with the approval of Leonid Brezhnev, had seized Gavrilov's passport and the flight ticket and cut his telephone line.
-Later, by his words, Gavrilov was put virtually under house arrest by the KGB.
-Militia guarding Gavrilov once showed him an official paper signed by Andropov stating that a fatal accident would not be unwelcome.
+In 1961, he was inducted to the Moscow Central Music School and became a student of Tatyana Kestner.
+He completed his studies with Lev Naumov at the Moscow Conservatory.
+By the age of 18, after one semester at the conservatory, he won the International Tchaikovsky Competition in 1974, where Melodiya recorded Tchaikovsky's first piano concerto at the prize winner's concert together with a live solo recital.
+He rose to international fame when, at the Salzburg Festival the same year, he substituted for Sviatoslav Richter.
+In 1976, a studio recording of Rachmaninoff's third concerto followed.
+Gavrilov performed in many major music centers of the world, performing up to 90 concerts a year while continuing his studies at the university until 1979.

-Only through Mikhail Gorbachev's eventual intervention did this end in 1984, and Gavrilov received a "free passport", so that he could perform again in the West without having to obtain political asylum.
-In the following years, he lived in London and in Bad Camberg near Wiesbaden, Germany from 1989 and also assumed German citizenship.
+Career and later life

-In 1993, he retired from the active cultural scene, cancelled concerts and did not make any further studio recordings.
-According to an interview with The Guardian: "I wasn't satisfied with myself.
-In a material sense I was doing very well.
-But I knew if I was to continue in this way I would never be the artist I dreamed of being - free, original, idealistic, out of the so-called musical industry, which is a contradiction in terms."
+In 1979, Herbert von Karajan, who had heard him play Tchaikovsky's First Concerto in Berlin, offered to work with him on recordings of all the Rachmaninoff piano concertos.
+In December 1979, recording sessions were scheduled with the Berlin Philharmonic for the second concerto, but Gavrilov did not appear for the rehearsals.
+Due to his critical remarks about the Soviet government, the head of the KGB Yuri Andropov, with the approval of Leonid Brezhnev, had seized Gavrilov's passport and flight ticket and cut his telephone line.
+According to Gavrilov, he was put essentially under house arrest by the KGB.
+Militia guarding Gavrilov showed him an official paper signed by Andropov threatening his life.
+Through Mikhail Gorbachev's intervention, this ended in 1984, and Gavrilov received a passport so that he could perform again in the West without having to obtain political asylum.
+In the following years he briefly lived in London, England.